JeremiahKaren/35percent.github.io/_posts/2020-02-17-biscuit-factory-is-back.md

 recommending approval of the scheme skips lightly over the requirement that, as a former industrial site, the Biscuit Factory should deliver 50% affordable housing, in line with the The Mayor's 'strategic' target, by saying _'the site currently comprises a privately-owned commercial complex, the previous industrial use having ceased over 30 years ago'_(footnote; para 232) and so is subject to a 35% requirement instead.

-While Southwark has been reduced to a bystander in the decision making, GLA has indulged in a pick n mix of the
-[bewildering number of affordable housing policies] (https://www.london.gov.uk/sites/default/files/biscuit_factory_hearing_report.pdf)(Footnote; see paras 220-236) available to determine that only 140 pseudo-social rent homes should be built, with 342 DMR at much higher rents - an exact reversal of the proportions of social to intermediate housing, given by Southwark's policy.
+While Southwark has been reduced to a bystander in the decision making, GLA has indulged in a pick n mix of the [bewildering number of affordable housing policies](https://www.london.gov.uk/sites/default/files/biscuit_factory_hearing_report.pdf)(Footnote; see paras 220-236) available to determine that only 140 pseudo-social rent homes should be built, with 342 DMR at much higher rents - an exact reversal of the proportions of social to intermediate housing, given by Southwark's policy.

 So, in sum, a Labour Mayor has called in a development that a fellow Labour council has rightly refused because it has no social rented housing, ignored that council's own affordable housing policies, and applied his own, weaker policies, all to help a developer build something without any proper social rented housin